 Whether you are already studying in the UK, or simply considering it, you may be looking ahead at your options once you graduate.

 Among the big draws for students is the high quality of life and good employment prospects after graduation.
-But unless you are a resident of a country within the European Union, or European Economic Area (EEA), in which case you are able to live in the UK with few restrictions, you will need to jump a few hurdles to remain in in your new home once your course finishes.
+So far citizens of a country in the European Union or the European Economic Area (EEA) have been able to live in the UK with few restrictions.
+After Brexit this will change and all foreign students will need to jump a few hurdles to remain in the UK once their course finishes.
 Put simply, you’ll need to find well-paid work.

 The visa options explained